 5 Reasons Why Polynesian Dance is Fabulous for Fitness

-"I've lost 5 pounds in 3 weeks, and the only thing I've done is taken hula classes!", "The waistband of my jeans is getting looser!", and "Yeah, one more tahitian ote'a!
-I can take it!
-Woohoo!"
+"I've lost 5 pounds in 3 weeks, and the only thing I've done is taken hula classes!", "The waistband of my jeans is getting looser!", and "Okay, this may be TMI, but I think the hip movements have made me regular!"

-Okay, maybe that last one was a bit of an exaggeration - many of my students considered the ote'a a form of torture - but hula and tahitian dance fitness stories really are quite common, and as a Polynesian dance instructor & dancer, I've heard and witnessed many of them firsthand.
-In fact, I credit my hula & tahitian practice with aiding my own weight loss after having my kids.
+Polynesian dance fitness and health stories really are quite common, and as an instructor & dancer of over 45 years experience, I've heard and witnessed many of them firsthand.
+In fact, I used my own hula & tahitian practice as a very effective cardio workout after having my kids.

-Even Flare Magazine featured hula dance - along with an interview with me as their hula expert - for their September 2005 Issue dance fitness article Shall We Dance: Wake up your workout...!
+In fact, in 2005, Canadian Publication Flare Magazine featured hula - along with an interview with me as their hula expert - as one of their dance fitness ideas for their September Issue article Shall We Dance: Wake up your workout...!

 Here are 5 reasons why your health could benefit from daily island dance: